The Victorian alpine resorts are Crown land reserves managed by Alpine Resorts Victoria.

-The Department of Environment, Land, Water & Planning is responsible for providing alpine policy advice to the Minister and providing policy and a strategic framework for the operation of the Alpine Resort Management Boards.
+The Department of Environment, Land, Water & Planning is responsible for providing alpine policy advice to the Minister and providing policy and a strategic framework for the operation of Alpine Resorts Victoria.

 Visit the resort websites

-The Department of Environment, Land, Water and Planning works with alpine public land managers and state government agencies to ensure COVIDSafe operations are in place for each snow season.
+The Department of Environment, Land, Water and Planning works with alpine public land managers and state government agencies to ensure COVIDSafe operations are in place.

 These alpine public land managers are: